Online Health Chat with Jorge Gonzalez-Martinez, MD, PhD, Silvia Neme-Mercante, MD and Chetan Malpe, MD

 About the Speakers

-Jorge Alvaro Gonzalez-Martinez, MD, PhD is a board-certified neurosurgeon in Cleveland Clinic’s Epilepsy Center.
+Jorge Alvaro Gonzalez-Martinez, MD, PhD is a board-certified neurosurgeon.
 Dr. Gonzalez-Martinez completed his fellowship in functional and epilepsy surgery and residency in neurosurgery at Cleveland Clinic.
 He also completed a fellowship in stereotaxis, neuro-oncology at Wayne State University-Detroit Medical Center, in Detroit.
 He completed a residency in neurosurgery and received his medical degree from University of Sao Paulo Faculty of Medicine, Sao Paulo, Brazil.
 His specialty interests include epilepsy surgery and medical treatment of epilepsy in children and adolescents, general neurosurgery, brain malformations causing epilepsy, brain tumors, mechanism of epileptogenesis and vagus nerve stimulation.

 Silvia Neme-Mercante, MD is a board-certified neurologist in our Epilepsy Center as well as our Sleep Disorders Center in Cleveland.
 Dr. Neme-Mercante completed her sleep medicine fellowship and epilepsy research fellowship along with her neurology residency at Cleveland Clinic.
 She received her medical degree from Universidad Nacional de Cordoba-Argentina, in Argentina.
 Her specialty interests include medical and surgical treatment of adults with epilepsy as well as adult sleep disorders.